Baird Maintains Mcdonald's (MCD) Outperform Recommendation

 What are Other Shareholders Doing?

-Centennial Wealth Advisory holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing an increase of 51.84%.
-The firm increased its portfolio allocation in MCD by 260.57% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 22,260K shares representing 3.05% ownership of the company.
+In it's prior filing, the firm reported owning 21,951K shares, representing an increase of 1.39%.
+The firm increased its portfolio allocation in MCD by 6.96% over the last quarter.

-THRIVENT SERIES FUND INC - Thrivent ESG Index Portfolio holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing a decrease of 0.96%.
-The firm increased its portfolio allocation in MCD by 3.26% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 16,932K shares representing 2.32% ownership of the company.
+In it's prior filing, the firm reported owning 16,678K shares, representing an increase of 1.50%.
+The firm increased its portfolio allocation in MCD by 6.82% over the last quarter.

-Paragon Financial Partners holds 4K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 4K shares, representing an increase of 0.03%.
-The firm decreased its portfolio allocation in MCD by 99.89% over the last quarter.
+Jpmorgan Chase holds 14,907K shares representing 2.04% ownership of the company.
+In it's prior filing, the firm reported owning 18,722K shares, representing a decrease of 25.59%.
+The firm decreased its portfolio allocation in MCD by 16.52% over the last quarter.

-MUOIX - US Core Portfolio Class I holds 33K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 31K shares, representing an increase of 7.46%.
-The firm increased its portfolio allocation in MCD by 7.54% over the last quarter.
+Bank Of America holds 13,841K shares representing 1.90% ownership of the company.
+In it's prior filing, the firm reported owning 11,828K shares, representing an increase of 14.55%.
+The firm increased its portfolio allocation in MCD by 27.37% over the last quarter.

-There are 4028 funds or institutions reporting positions in Mcdonald's.
-This is an increase of 185 owner(s) or 4.81% in the last quarter.
-Average portfolio weight of all funds dedicated to MCD is 0.49%, a decrease of 18.81%.
-Total shares owned by institutions increased in the last three months by 0.69% to 555,092K shares.
-The put/call ratio of MCD is 1.29, indicating a bearish outlook.

 McDonald`s Background Information